stuartwakefield/swakefield-rmusic-767/README.md

 - ANT for building
 - Composer for resolving PHP dependencies
-- Compass for building the CSS.
+- Compass for building the CSS
+- Behat and Mink
+- Mocha
+- PHPUnit
+- Node.js

-Copy the `ant.properties.dist` file and add in the required properties.
+Copy the `ant.properties.dist` file and add in the properties to match your environment.

-**Note:** If you are running *nix, please update the build.xml to execute the appropriate version of the executables (a Pull request would be appreciated).
+**Note:** If you are running *nix, please update the build.xml to execute the appropriate version of the executables.

-Then run the ANT build
+Then run the ANT build.
+The test output for the PHPUnit and Mocha tests will be sent to the `reports` directory.

 ## Launching

-Once Apache is set up, either go to
+I have included a sample vhost configuration to set the application up on an Apache web server.
+Once Apache is set up, to view the application either go to

 	http://swakefield-rmusic767.local/oo